CODEJIN/NaturalSpeech2/README.md

 # Modifications from Paper
 * The structure is derived from NaturalSpeech 2, but I made several modifications.
-* Linear attention is applied instead of dot product-based multihead attention.
-    * This change was made to reduce memory usage and improve computational speed in insufficient enviornment.
-    * This may be a reason of the performance degradation.
 * About CE-RVQ
     * The CE-RVQ implementation in the current repository is incomplete.
         * I had doubts about the loss calculation formula mentioned in the paper, so the previous implementation has been commented out.